-An employee who will be absent from work should inform his/her supervisor as far in advance of the start of the work day as possible.
+Employees are expected to report to work on time and to remain on the job throughout their regular work hours.
+An employee who knowingly will be late or absent from work must inform his/her supervisor as far in advance of the start of the work day as possible.
+Employees having an urgent reason for leaving work must have permission from the supervisor and/or department head.